The amazing Portuguese Gastronomy:

 Portugal is the 3rd largest consumer of fish in the whole world!
 Only Iceland and Japan eat more fish than us!
 The Portuguese person eats an average of 57kg of fish per year, and Octopus (click here), Sardines (click here) and Codfish (click here) are our favourites.

-Portuguese sweets and desserts traditionally started in convents and are mostly made with egg yolks, sugar, cream and almonds.
+Portuguese sweets and desserts traditionally started in convents and are mostly made with egg yolks, sugar, cream, and almonds.
 The most famous pastry, Pastel de Nata (click here) is the one you MUST try during your stay, it’s delicious.
-As a dessert don´t miss Leite de creme (click here), a milk and egg based custard covered with burned sugar or cinnamon, also a must.
+As a dessert don´t miss Leite de creme (click here), milk and an egg-based custard covered with burned sugar or cinnamon, also a must.

 Details aside, we can conclude that the Portuguese know how to eat well and enjoy the gastronomic pleasures of life.

 You will be with a local guide taking you to great places and explaining all about our food.
-It includes five places with food and wine, and ends with dinner, dessert and even a taste of Port wine!
+It includes four places with food and wine, and ends with dinner, dessert and even a taste of Port wine!
 Curious?
-Read more about it here – http://bit.ly/2k0yVM7 – we’re sure you’ll love it!
+Read more about it here – we’re sure you’ll love it!